getreu/tp-note/doc/source/tp-note--manual.md

   Read [Integration with file manager].

-# Integration with file manager
+# Optional integration with your file manager

 This section shows how to integrate _Tp-Note_ in the context menu of your file manager.
 The context menu appears, when you click right on a file icon,